osherson/Zprime_to_tT/README.md

   TemplateChecker checks the results of the above in the ttbar region TemplateCheckerHeavy checks how the new shapes perform in the heavy(er) top region.
 ## NT_ for non-top
+  One file: Takes the muon/elec data and some MC and computes the NumPass/NumFail linear fits which should apply to the signal region.
 ## SR for signal region plotters